Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

 As suggested by Refs.~\cite{Schwengner2013,Karampagia2017} we fit the LEE to an exponential form

-The LEE fit parameters for all six nuclei can be found in Table~\ref{tab:LEE_fit}.
+The LEE fit parameters $C_0$ and $\kappa$ for all six actinide nuclei care listed in Table~\ref{tab:LEE_fit}.

-In Fig.~\ref{fig:lee_temp_dep} we show the fitted values of $\kappa$ as a function of the initial energy.
-We find that $\kappa$ is, within uncertainty, independent of the initial energy.
-This is consistent with previous results from SMMC~\cite{DeMartini2025,Fanto2024,Mercenne2024} and CI shell-model~\cite{Karampagia2017} calculations in lanthanide and mid-mass nuclei.
+In Fig.~\ref{fig:lee_temp_dep} we show the fitted values of $\kappa$ as a function of the initial energy $E_i$.
+We find that $\kappa$ depends weakly on $E_i$.
+This is consistent with previous results from SMMC~\cite{DeMartini2025,Fanto2024,Mercenne2024} and CI shell-model~\cite{Karampagia2017} calculations in lanthanide and mid-mass nuclei, respectively.

-Subtracting the fit~(\ref{eq:LEE_fit}) from our $f_{M1}$ data allows us to isolate the lower energy modes in the M1 strength.
-In particular, we can fit the SR in the residual strength to a Lorentzian~\cite{Guttormsen2014}
+Subtracting the LEE fit~(\ref{eq:LEE_fit}) from our $f_{M1}$ results allows us to isolate the other modes in the M1 strength.
+In particular, we fit the SR in the residual strength to a Lorentzian form~\cite{Guttormsen2014}

 where $\sigma$, $\omega$, and $\Gamma$ are, respectively, the strength, center, and width of the SR.